Are you interested in collecting vintage U.S. flags? I share some tips on traits and qualities to look for when buying an old flag.

 You can see the soft drape and almost translucent nature of these vintage flags.
 In contrast, the fabric on newer hand held flags will be stiff.

 The photo above also shows hand held flags and if you look closely, you can see that some of them have 48 stars.
 Here is a TIP to quickly identify if a flag has 48 stars – all the stars will line up in a row and column.
-When a flag has 50 stars, the stars are offset and staggered.
+When a flag design has 50 stars, the stars are offset and staggered.

 Styles of U.S. Vintage Flags

 The beautiful thing about U.S. vintage flags is that they are made in a variety of different styles!
 If a traditional 3 foot by 5 foot flag doesn’t work for you – no problem!
 There is bunting, banners and US flag pillows.
 U.S. vintage flags come in a whole variety of styles and uses.
+There are even some flags that have a single large star!
+For those of you who live in small dwellings, there are even patriotic pins with rhinestones that are in the shape of the flag.

 In the photo above, you can see a banner flag which is about ten feet long.
 You will also notice that it has 48 stars and a small hole in one of the stars near the top.
+I don’t mind the occasional hole – it tells me the flag has been used and loved.

 Vintage U.S. Flags on Etsy

 Honestly, I have mixed feelings about our U.S. flag.
 I would like to say that it represents summer and that with the arrival of Memorial Day we will have reasons and the ability to attend parades and celebrate the 4th of July.
 At the same time, the U.S. flag is used, and rightly so, to honor those soldiers who have served our country and lost their lives doing so.
-So while I am celebrating the official start of summer it is not without acknowledging and understanding the cost that has been paid for us to enjoy it.
+So, while I am celebrating the official start of summer, it is not without acknowledging and understanding the cost that has been paid for us to enjoy it.